 - Quick Links

-Latinos, the numerically largest and fastest growing segment of the US population, suffer disparities in risk factors for cognitive decline, disease burden, caregiver distress, and access / quality of healthcare for Alzheimer's disease and related dementias.
+Latinos, one of the largest and fastest growing segments of the US older adult population, suffer disparities in risk factors for cognitive decline, disease burden, caregiver distress, and access to good quality services and healthcare for Alzheimer's disease and other dementias.

 To advance the cognitive health and well-being of older Latinos and their families and close gaps in care, the Latino Aging Research Resource Center (LARRC) provides pilot funding and mentors diverse junior faculty conducting impactful and community-engaged research addressing Latino cognitive health and aging.

 LARRC, one of seven national NIH funded Resource Centers for Minority Aging Research (RCMAR), works closely with the UC Davis Alzheimer’s Disease Center and with other regional academic institutions.

 Our interdisciplinary center supports investigators from UC Davis and other institutions through the activities of four units, or cores: Administrative Core, Investigator Development Core, Analysis Core and Community Liaison Core.